boazbk/tcs/lec_06a_universality.md

 __Step 6: Embedding an array of integers into a two dimensional bit array.__ We can use the same  encoding as above to embed a one-dimensional array `foo` of integers into a two-dimensional array `bar` of bits, where `bar_{`$\expr{i}$, $\expr{j}$`}` will encode the $j$-th bit in the representation of the integer `foo_`$\expr{i}$.
 Thus we can simulate the integer arrays of the NAND<< program $P$ in the NAND++ program $P'$.

 __Step 7: Simulating $P$.__ Now we have all the components in place to simulate every operation of $P$ in $P'$.
-The program $P'$ will have a two dimensional bit array corresponding to any one dimensional array of $P$, as well as variables to store the program counter, index, as well as the `loop` variable of the simulated program $P$.
+The program $P'$ will have a two dimensional bit array corresponding to any one dimensional array of $P$, as well as variables to store the iteration counter, index, as well as the `loop` variable of the simulated program $P$.
 Every step of $P$ can now be translated into an inner loop that would perform the same operation on the representations of the state.

 We omit the full details of all the steps above and their analysis, which are tedious but not that insightful.